 Get immersed in German language and culture at Universität Tübingen or Philipps Universität Marburg in Germany, take part in the Canadian Summer School in Kassel, Germany or sign up for a study scholarship through the German government’s academic exchange service, the DAAD.

-In your final year, you can also apply to work abroad as an English-language teaching assistant in Germany or work on campus as a language lab monitor, an oral practice animator, or a private language tutor.
-Summer work abroad programs are also available.
+In your final year, you can also apply to work abroad as an English-language teaching assistant in Germany or work on campus as a language lab monitor or a private language tutor.